This blog may contain affiliate links. Read our disclosure policy for more info.

 This is really a special thing to witness and in my opinion, a highly underrated activity in New Zealand.
 The best time to see the birds is at sunset as the sun goes down over the water.
 If you need any more convincing then just check out the photo above!

-The Maori people were the first people to migrate to New Zealand and their culture and traditions are very fascinating.
+The Maori were the first people to migrate to New Zealand and their culture and traditions are very fascinating.
+We can see the Maroi’s long-lasting impact on Kiwi culture even today, so diving into history is a truly unique way to experience New Zealand!

-On a Rotorua Maori Experience in Rotorua, you can step back in time and explore and learn about the different customs of the Maori People and even try some traditionally cooked food in a Hangi!
+The best way to learn about the Maori people is a Rotorua Maori Experience!
+Located in Rotorua (about 2.5 hours south of Auckland), you can step back in time and explore and learn about the different customs of the Maori People and even try some traditionally cooked food in a Hangi!

-There are many different places in New Zealand you can see glow worms however the two best places I went to see them was on a tour to the Waitomo Caves and the FREE Waipu Caves.
+There are many different places in New Zealand where you can see glow worms, however, the two best places I saw them were on a tour of the Waitomo Caves and the free Waipu Caves.

 The Waipu Caves is a free glow worm cave and it’s one of the best in New Zealand.
 It’s located 3 hours north of Auckland in the southern area of Northland.
 At this cave, you can simply enter at your own leisure and enjoy the stunning show these little guys put on.
 One great thing about this cave is you can sometimes have it to yourself and enjoy the peace and quiet!

-Although the hut is a great place to stay, I highly recommend grabbing a tent and camping instead.
+Although the hut is a great place to stay, I highly recommend grabbing a tent or your rental campervan and camping instead.
 Just near the hut is a flat area that sits directly across from Mt Taranaki giving you the best seat in the house!
 I actually first stayed in the hut but returned again on a later date to camp instead!

 This is honestly the most underrated experience in New Zealand!
 Camping near the Pouakai Hut was one of my favorite things to do in New Zealand.

-The Te Papa Museum in New Zealand’s National Museum and it’s world-class!
-The entire Museum features exhibitions from around the world as well as in New Zealand.
+The Te Papa Museum is New Zealand’s world-class National Museum!
+The entire museum features exhibitions from around the world as well as in New Zealand.
 It’s one of the best ways to learn about the Maori culture and the history of New Zealand.

-26. Explore the Craters on the Moon Geothermal Walk
+25. Explore the Craters of the Moon Geothermal Walk

 There are tons of